markur4/plotastic/paper.md

 syntaxes.

 `seaborn` has become a popular choice for plotting in Python, offering an intuitive interface.
-Its statistical functionality is limited to descriptive plots and bootstrapped confidence intervals [@waskomSeabornStatisticalData2021].
+Its statistical functionality focuses on descriptive plots and bootstrapped confidence intervals.
+[@waskomSeabornStatisticalData2021].
 The library `pingouin` offers an extensive set of statistical tests, but it lacks integration with common plotting capabilities [@vallatPingouinStatisticsPython2018].
+`statannotations` integrates statistical testing with plot annotations, but uses a complex interface and is limited to pairwise comparisons.
+ [@charlierTrevismdStatannotationsV02022].

 `plotastic` addresses this gap by offering a unified environment for plotting and statistical analysis.
 With an emphasis on user-friendly